SuperOfficeDocs/superoffice-docs/docs/database/tables/session-object.md

 ---
-uid: table-session-object
+uid: table-session_object
-title: session\_object table
+title: session_object table
 description: Generic session object, accessible from ejscript etc, typically xml or name=value syntax, may be stored over several rows if big so.generated: true
 keywords:
   - "database"
   - "session_object"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"